Rahul Gandhi interacts with home-bound migrant workers amid lockdown

 Mahesh Kumar, a migrant worker from Madhya Pradesh who along with 14 of his family members was sitting at the footpath, narrated his tale of woe to the former Congress chief.
 "It was nice talking to him.
 At least someone heard us and our problems," he told reporters later.

 The Congress claimed that the police detained some of the labourers later in preventive custody, saying they have "directions from the top to do so".
-There was no immediate reaction from the police to the Congress party's charge.

-Sources close to Rahul Gandhi said while adhering strictly to the law, at the request of Gandhi, volunteers from the Delhi Pradesh Congress Committee have stepped up to help the group get back to their village.
-Party general secretary Priyanka Gandhi Vadra later tweeted thanking Rahul Gandhi and saying that someone has to talk to these migrant labourers and hear their ordeal.
+Police, however, denied that any migrants were detained.
+DCP South-East District R P Meena said Rahul Gandhi and some Congressmen interacted with the 15 labourers, including four women and a child.
+"After spending about 15-20 minutes, he left the place," he said.
+Meena said the others accompanying the Congress leader were asked by SHO NFC to follow social distancing norms and later they took the migrant workers with them.

 ALSO READ